Useful Information

 Despite the heat and exhaustion of Saturday, I went to Sunday’s event as well!
 Unfortunately, Satou-san and Rin couldn’t join me, but I set out with some other friends to check it out.

-This is the day when all of the Soma clan gathers to compete against each other in large scale versions of events that took place on Saturday!
-This event is more tourist friendly with food stalls, souvenirs stands.
+This is the day when all of the Soma clan gathers to compete against each other in large-scale versions of events that took place on Saturday!
+This event is more tourist-friendly with food stalls, and souvenirs stands.
 Plus, it is pretty easy to know where to go as all you need to do is follow the crowd!

 A huge parade marches through the streets, this year there were around 350 horses participating- and even more human participants of course!
-The parade ends at a large arena and amphitheater with many seats of the horses gather at the end of the parade.
-Dance performances, a horse race, and a massive capture the flag event takes place here and it is absolutely incredible.
+The parade ends at a large arena and amphitheater with many seats of horses gather at the end of the parade.
+Dance performances, a horse race, and a massive capture-the-flag event take place here and it is absolutely incredible.

 Flanking either side of the seating area are shaded horse stables where horses are brought to relax and wind down if they get too hot and stressed, or if they just need a rest.
 I was able to chat with the owners of the horses and find out a bit more about these sweet babies.
 One three-year-old horse I met was going to be in the racing event later, so it was a lot of fun to meet him and then later recognize him by his flag.
 Like cheering for a friend, I was so happy to see him win third place in his race.
 What a champion!